 Boundary Line Adjustments

-A Boundary Line Adjustment (BLA) is the process for adjusting property lines between legally created lots.
-This process cannot create a lot or reduce the size of a lot so that it contains insufficient area and dimension to meet minimum zoning or Snohomish Health District requirements, except as may be provided in code.
+A boundary line adjustment (BLA) is the process for adjusting property lines between legally created lots.
+This process cannot create a lot or reduce the size of a lot so that it contains insufficient area and dimension to meet minimum zoning or Snohomish County Health Department requirements, except as may be provided in code.
 Specific approval criteria and regulations are laid out in Chapter 30.41E of the Snohomish County Code.
-Depending upon site circumstances, a boundary line adjustment application may be routed for review by Transportation and the Snohomish Health District, in addition to Land Use.
+Depending upon site circumstances, a boundary line adjustment application may be routed for review by Transportation and the Snohomish County Health Department, in addition to Land Use.
 In cases where access is affected, staking proposed access points and property lines along the road frontage may be required.

 At the time of application, prospective applicants will need to provide relevant documentation for review, including: an application, affidavit, certified legal descriptions and maps, and other supporting documentation.
 If the boundary line adjustment application involves more than two lots, a Record of Survey showing the new lot configuration must also be submitted.
 One copy of lot status documentation, ownership data, lot closures, and other relevant information, if applicable, should only be provided as a supplement to the original submittal package.

 All owners with interest in the lots must provide original, notarized signatures to the affidavit.
 Spouses must both sign the document unless sole interest in property is by only one spouse.
 If someone is signing the affidavit on behalf of a company or corporation, a notary certification for the representative acknowledgement must be included.
 Additional sheets of signatures may be attached as necessary.
 All documents to be recorded must meet the Auditor’s Office recording requirements.